Tutorial: How to Install a Valid Web SSL Certificate in Access Server

 Access Server’s web services secure the connection between the web browser and the web server using an SSL certificate.
 When you install Access Server, it generates a self-signed certificate so you can start and use the web server.
 This produces the inevitable warnings in the web browser like "Unable to verify authenticity" or other ominous messages.
 With a self-signed certificate, these messages are expected.
 To connect to the web services initially, you must bypass this warning message.

-We recommend installing a signed SSL certificate for an FQDN (Fully Qualified Domain Name) for reaching your web services — the Admin Web UI and the Client Web UI — in a web browser.
+We recommend installing a signed SSL certificate for an FQDN (Fully Qualified Domain Name) so that you can reach your web services—the Admin Web UI and the Client Web UI—in a web browser.

 When you've completed the steps outlined below, the web interface is automatically trusted and shows a green padlock icon in most web browsers to indicate that the connection is trusted and secure.